-As of September 30, 2022, SDC Inc. had cash on hand of \$120.2 million, an accumulated deficit of \$359.9 million and had working capital of \$190.3 million.
+As of March 31, 2023, SDC Inc. had cash on hand of \$86.3 million including \$27.1 million in restricted cash, an accumulated deficit of \$403.1 million and had working capital of \$139.3 million.
 Our operations have been financed primarily through net proceeds from the sale of our equity securities and borrowings under our debt instruments.

 Our short-term liquidity needs primarily include working capital, innovation, and research and development.
 We believe that our current liquidity, including net proceeds received in connection with the financing transactions, will be sufficient to meet our projected operating, investing, and debt service requirements for at least the next 12 months.
 Our future capital requirements may vary materially from those currently planned and will depend on many factors, including our levels of revenue, the expansion of sales and marketing activities, market acceptance of our clear aligners, the results of research and development and other business initiatives, the timing of new product introductions, and overall economic conditions.
 To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
 The sale of additional equity would result in additional dilution to our stockholders.
 The incurrence of additional debt financing would result in debt service obligations, and any future instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
 In February 2021, we issued approximately \$650.0 million aggregate principal amount of convertible senior Notes in a private placement offering.
 We also issued an additional \$97.5 million aggregate principal amount of the Notes to the initial purchasers under an option granted to the initial purchasers.
 The proceeds of this offering were used by us to enter into privately negotiated capped call transactions with certain of the initial purchasers, which are expected to reduce dilution to the Class A common stock upon any conversion of the Notes, and we used a portion of the remainder of the net proceeds to repay amounts owed under the HPS Credit Facility.
 In connection with the issuance of the Notes, SmileDirectClub, Inc. entered into an intercompany convertible promissory note ("Intercompany Convertible Note") with SDC Financial, LLC, whereby SmileDirectClub, Inc. provided the net proceeds from the issuance of the Notes to SDC Financial, LLC.
-The terms of the Intercompany Convertible Note mirrors the terms of the Notes issued by SmileDirectClub, Inc. The intent of the Intercompany Convertible Note is to maintain the parity of shares of Class A common stock with LLC Units as required by the SDC Financial LLC Agreement.
+The terms of the Intercompany Convertible Note mirror the terms of the Notes issued by SmileDirectClub, Inc. The intent of the Intercompany Convertible Note is to maintain the parity of shares of Class A common stock with LLC Units as required by the SDC Financial LLC Agreement.
 On April 27, 2022, SPV, a wholly-owned special purpose subsidiary of the Company, entered into a Loan Agreement ("the 2022 HPS Credit Facility") by and among SPV, as borrower, SmileDirectClub, LLC, as the seller and servicer, the lenders from time to time party thereto, and HPS Investment Partners, LLC, as administrative agent and collateral agent, providing a 42-month secured delayed-draw term loan facility to SPV in an aggregate maximum principal amount of up to \$255 million.
-As of April 27, 2022, \$65 million was outstanding under the 2022 HPS Credit Facility.
+As of March 31, 2023, the outstanding balance on the 2022 HPS Credit Facility was \$135.6 million.
+The permitted loan balance was \$142.9 million based on the underlying accounts receivable balances.
+Amounts drawn, up to \$255 million, but in excess of the permitted loan balance are required to be kept in the SDC U.S. SmilePay SPV and are restricted.
+The Company was in compliance with all covenants related to the 2022 HPS Credit Facility as of March 31, 2023.